Caravaggio: Beginnings in Rome (1592/95–1600)

-Caravaggio's first paintings on religious themes returned to realism and the emergence of remarkable spirituality.
-The first of these was the Penitent Magdalene, showing Mary Magdalene at the moment when she has turned from her life as a courtesan and sits weeping on the floor, her jewels scattered around her.
+Caravaggio's first paintings on religious themes returned to realism, from which emerged a remarkable spirituality.
+The first of these religious paintings was the Penitent Magdalene, showing Mary Magdalene at the moment when she has turned from her life as a courtesan and sits weeping on the floor, her jewels scattered around her.
 "It seemed not a religious painting at all ... a girl sitting on a low wooden stool drying her hair ...
 Where was the repentance ... suffering ... promise of salvation?"
+According to Catherine Puglisi, the figure of Mary Magdalene "shares with the genre pictures a close observation of the models."
+It is a "portrait-like image," because Caravaggio is "interested in neither the idealized female nude, the imagined wilderness, nor standard Christian symbols of death and salvation."

 It was understated, in the Lombard manner, not histrionic in the Roman manner of the time.
 It was followed by others in the same style: Saint Catherine; Martha and Mary Magdalene; Judith Beheading Holofernes; Sacrifice of Isaac; Saint Francis of Assisi in Ecstasy; and Rest on the Flight into Egypt.
 These works, while viewed by a comparatively limited circle, increased Caravaggio's fame with both connoisseurs and his fellow artists.
 But a true reputation would depend on public commissions, for which it was necessary to look to the Church.